varsh-ece/MODULE-9/List Comprehension-Generates all even numbers between 200 and 300.md

-# 🧾 List Comprehension:Generates all even numbers between 200 and 300
+# 🧾Write a Python Program to read n elements in the list and separate  odd and even elements in the list using list comprehension
 ## 🎯 AIM:
-To write a Python class-based program that generates all even numbers between 200 and 300 using **list comprehension**, and stores them in a list.
+To write a Python class-based program that generates all odd and even numbers using **list comprehension**, and stores them in a list.

 ---